 Each class is $450 regardless of whether you are going for one of their certificate programs or if you are auditing the class.

-In spring 2021, they are offering the following classes:
+In the spring, they are offering the following classes:

 University of Arkansas (UArk)